quasarframework/quasar-framework.org/source/guide/app-adding-pages-and-layouts.md

 export default routes
 ```

 **Note that nested paths that start with `/` will be treated as a root path.
-This allows you to leverage the component nesting without having to use a nested URL.**
+This allows you to leverage component nesting without having to use a nested URL.**

 > For further in-detail reading please take a look on [Vue Router](https://router.vuejs.org/en/essentials/nested-routes.html#) documentation.